dansmith65/FileMaker-JSON-Functions/README.md

 ##HOW TO INSTALL

-Copy all functions from [FileMaker-JSON-Functions.fmp12](FMFiles/FileMaker-JSON-Functions.fmp12) and paste them into your own file.
+Copy all functions from [FileMaker-JSON-Functions.fmp12](FMFiles/FileMaker-JSON-Functions.fmp12), except LogWriterMemoryCreateEntry, then paste them into your own file.

+NOTE: `jsonA` and `jsonO` are included in that file, but not in this project because they are an exact copy of the functions with the same name from [geistinteractive/JSONCustomFunctions](https://github.com/geistinteractive/JSONCustomFunctions).

 ##HOW TO USE